piotrrus/payments/README.md

 MySQL relational database is divided into several tables:
  - Banks (bank data with currency)
  - Banks files types (avalaible file types for choosen bank)
- - Clients (fundametal client informations)
+ - Clients (fundametal client informations) - not used
  - Clients accounts (clients accounts numbers) - not used
  - Currency (list of avalaible currencies)
  - Files types (list of avalaible file types)
- - Payment operations (all clients operations)
+ - Payment operations (all clients operations) - some data should be separated = not used
+ - Payment operations2 (all clients operations)

 I've used simple and old PDO library class to handle with database.